Crescent City Classic

 The Crescent City Classic is an annual 10-kilometer race held in New Orleans, Louisiana, United States.
 Mac DeVaughn founded the Classic and held the first race in 1979.
 The race was originally held in the Fall, but the race is now held the Saturday before Easter.

 Course

-The current course is a point to point course that starts downtown in the Central Business District by the Superdome, following city streets (Poydras Street, Peters Street, Decatur Street, Esplanade Avenue, City Park Avenue) and into City Park, where the official finish line is located on Lelong Ave. just before the New Orleans Museum of Art.
+The race is held on a point-to-point course that starts in the Central Business District near the Superdome, and follows city streets (Poydras Street, Peters Street, Decatur Street, Esplanade Avenue, City Park Avenue) and into City Park, where the official finish line is located on Lelong Ave. just before the New Orleans Museum of Art.